 - 3,179 people were killed and 431,000 were injured in distracted driving accidents in 2014, according to the National Highway Traffic Safety Administration (NHTSA).

-- Drivers spend more than 50 percent of their time behind the wheel focusing on things other than the task of piloting the vehicle, according to the AAA Foundation Traffic Safety Culture Index.
+- Drivers spend more than 50 percent of their time behind the wheel focusing on things other than piloting the vehicle, according to the AAA Foundation Traffic Safety Culture Index.

-- At any given moment, approximately 660,000 drivers are using cell phones or other electronic devices while they drive, according to the NHTSA's annual National Occupant Protection Use Survey (NOPUS).
+- At any given moment, approximately 660,000 drivers use cell phones or other electronic devices while driving, according to the NHTSA's annual National Occupant Protection Use Survey (NOPUS).

 - Distracted driving plays a role in 10 percent of fatal crashes involving drivers ages 15 to 19, according to the NHTSA.